FAQ: Frequently Asked Questions

 Do you ever let them go back into the forest?

 No. The Wolf People wolves spend their entire lives living comfortably in captivity.
 In programs where injured wolves are rescued then allowed to rehabilitate, the wolves often have very limited direct contact with people during their stay.
-By contrast, our program affords people the opportunity to get very close, even touch and pet, our wolves.
-Many of the wolves in our pack have grown up around people and are accustomed to regular interaction with them.
+By contrast, our program affords people the opportunity to get very close, to our wolves.
+Many of the wolves in our pack have grown up around people and are accustomed to regular interaction with the staff.

 How long do your wolves live?

 Twelve to fifteen years.
-We have five wolves, currently who are over ten years old and Cochise, who passed away in January, 2007, lived to be almost sixteen years old.
+We have eight wolves, currently who are over ten years old and we have our little Waka who is about to turn sixteen years old.

 What do you feed your wolves?

 As adults, the Wolf People wolves eat a diet of raw meat and bone.
 We feed them three days each week; usually Tuesday, Thursday and Sunday.
 At each feeding each wolf receives about fifteen pounds of a mix of turkey, chicken, lamb and beef.
 Occasionally we can substitute venison and bison.
-We buy most of the meat but we also receive donations of trimmings from local meat processors.
+We Have a special recycle program where we can get large amounts of meat that would have been just thrown away.

 How much do your wolves weigh?

-At around 80 lbs., Mohawk is the among the smallest of our wolves but he's just a year and a half old and he's growing very fast.
 The largest member of the pack is the noble Teddy.
 He tops out around 140 lbs.
 In between those two we have female wolves weighing around 75 to 110 lbs. and male wolves who weigh 120 to 135 pounds.
-Casper, our alpha male, weighs 135 lbs.
 During summer, the wolves lose 10 to 15 lbs. to help them cope with the Idaho heat.

 Where are your wolves when they aren't at the store?

 The Wolf People habitat is close to the store in the mountains south of Lake Cocolalla.
-We have ten large enclosures.
+We have thirteen enclosures.
 Each is 5,000 square feet in size.
 The enclosures are fabricated from chain-link fencing.
 They're 8 ft. above ground level and 3 ft. below it.
 Adjacent to the enclosures is an area we refer to as the Picture Pen.
 This enclosed 5-acre area is where we do all of the still photography and filming of the wolves.
-We also have a small cemetary on the grounds.

 I have more questions.
 Where can I get more answers?